BilalAdnan696/DNN3/README.md

 the label data contains te probability of a patient booking an online appoinment

 # Preprocessing
-as the data was unbalanced oversampling was done througha package called imblearn then the label data was converted into one hot encodings then the data was split
+The data has some anomolies like having negative values and some values that are greater than 1, those values were assumed to be wrongly recorded and were changed tp positive values below one then the data was split and standardzed

 # Model
-A basic dense neural network model was implmented to predict the label of the data
+A basic dense neural network model was implmented to predict the probability of the data.
+To optimize the model keras tuner and randomsearch were used to search for the best hyperparameters and then the results of those hyperparameters are compared